Electrical Engineering Degrees

 Electrical engineering careers

 Electrical engineering careers offer strong prospects in many parts of the world.
 In Australia, for example, the government reports unemployment rates for electrical engineers below average, comparatively high earnings, and predicts continued strong jobs growth up to 2016-17.
-In the US and the UK similar findings have been made due to the industry-wide need for engineering graduates.
+In the US and the UK similar trends have been reported, due to the industry-wide need for engineering graduates.

 If you complete your electrical engineering degree at bachelor level (BEng) and want to go on and become a chartered engineer (CEng), you will need to undertake further study once you’ve gained experience in the field as a graduate.
-Although further study is not necessary for a decent industry career, it will likely help to accelerate career progression.
+Completing a work experience placement during your degree is also a good idea, as a way to gain hands-on, practical understanding of particular systems and industries.

-As an electrical engineer, BEng or CEng, you can expect to work among a team on multidisciplinary projects, working alongside other specialists such as architects, technicians and other engineers (civil, design, etc.).
+As an electrical engineer, you can expect to work as part of a team on multidisciplinary projects, alongside specialists such as architects, technicians and other engineers (civil, design, etc.).
 Depending on your particular role and the scale of the project, as an electrical engineer you may be involved in one or all stages of design and development.
-This can involve making models and prototypes, reading and/or writing design specifications, researching, budgeting and costing, liaising with clients and contractors, conducting tests, interpreting data and even servicing equipment.
+This can involve making models and prototypes, reading and/or writing design specifications, researching, budgeting and costing, liaising with clients and contractors, conducting tests, interpreting data and servicing equipment.

 Some major employment sectors for those pursuing electrical engineering careers include: